zowe/docs-site/docs/user-guide/install-zowe-pswi-acquire.md

-# Acquire a z/OSMF Portable Software Instance
+# Acquiring a z/OSMF Portable Software Instance

 As a systems programmer, you can acquire an IBM z/OSMF portable package for your product and then add the portable software instance to z/OSMF.
 The product SMP/E environments are pre-built, backed up, and made available for download as a z/OSMF portable software instance.
 After you acquire the portable software instance, you can use z/OSMF Deployments to perform the installation and z/OSMF workflows to perform post-install configuration.